ArduPilot/ardupilot_wiki/dev/source/docs/opendroneid.rst

     opendroneid set description_type 1
     opendroneid set operator_id "TestPilot1"
     opendroneid set operator_id_type 1
     opendroneid set operator_location_type 0      #note that a value of 1 is usually required in actual operation.
-This allows using a GCS with its own GPS for testing. opendroneid set rate_hz 1
+This requires using a GCS with its own GPS for testing. opendroneid set rate_hz 1

-This sets up the required parameters a user would normally have to enter into the RemoteID system from a GCS.
+This sets up the required parameters a user would normally have to enter into the Remote ID system from a GCS.

 - Attach autopilot with an OpenDroneID compatible Remote ID module , `like this <https://github.com/ArduPilot/ArduRemoteID>`__ , attached to one of its serial ports to PC and start MAVProxy with the console and map with the option to set the operator location to the vehicle arming location: